Puerto Rican Coffee – From Bush to Bag to Cup

 Hacienda Monte Alto in Adjuntas — Offers a free tour from field to machinery and tastings.
 Phone: 787-829-5353

-This next place is not on the Puerto Rico Tourism Company "coffee tour" list, though they offer a tour …
+This next couple of places are not on the Puerto Rico Tourism Company "coffee tour" list, though they offer a tour …

 Sandra Farms in Adjuntas — Trip to Origin Coffee Tour – From Planation to Cup, $15 per adult, kids 12 and under free.
 Reservation required.
 Tour lasts approx 1½ hours.
 Phone: 787- 409-8083.
 Web: www.SandraFarms.com.